 To start with, you should check the seller's title.
 First, is it registered or unregistered?
-If it is registered you will have received an Official Copy of Register of Title.
+If it is registered, you will have received an Official Copy of Register of Title.
 Click the link to view an example.
-Otherwise you should have an Epitome of Title (though this isn't always supplied) and copies of old Conveyances, Indendtures, Leases etc. Select registered or unregistered to jump to the right section.
+Otherwise, you should have an Epitome of Title (though this isn't always supplied) and copies of old Conveyances, Indentures, Leases etc. Select registered or unregistered to jump to the right section.

 Registered